 Essentially, left-handed gamers need to change keyboard keys or controller buttons around to achieve a more convenient layout or setup that they are familiar with.

 This is a tedious one-time process – gamers need to launch the game for the first time and reassign all the necessary controls and keys to the desired configurations.
-This can take from as little as a few minutes to as long as an hour depending on the amount of keys in question.
+This can take from as little as a few minutes to as long as an hour depending on the number of keys in question.

-Not only that, this process needs to be repeated for EVERY game, though it only needs to be done once and saved permanently afterwards.
+Not only that, this process needs to be repeated for EVERY game, though it only needs to be done once and saved permanently afterward.
 However, it creates an extra barrier and hassle that limits the fun and excitement for left-handed players in general.

 The most common key changes that lefties usually opt for are:

-Nevertheless, these differ according to individual, and even more unique key layouts might also exist for left-handed players out there.
+Nevertheless, these differ according to individual, and even more unique key layouts might exist for left-handed players out there.
 There is no single rule for how key mappings should work for lefty gamers, so everyone is free to create their own.